evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 There is only one roof for this model.
 The standard is a panoramic roof.

-As standard the windows from B-pillar and back is tinted.
+The windows from B-pillar and back are tinted.

 <figur>